jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-artifactory.md

 ### Publishing Build-Info

 This command is used to publish build info to Artifactory.
 To publish the accumulated build-info for a build to Artifactory, use the **build-publish** command.
 For example, the following command publishes all the build-info collected for build **my-build-name** with build number 18:

 ```
 jf bp my-build-name 18
 ```

-This command is used to publish build info to Artifactory.
+#### Commands Params

 |                   |                                                                                                                                                                                      |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |